Omar-B-Maldonado/Semantic-Wiki-Racer/README.md

 ### What is this?
 > A Web crawler that plays the Wiki Race game!
 It takes a linear path to get from the given starting page to the given end page.
+> **If you're unfamiliar with the Wiki Race game, it's when two people decide on a starting Wikipedia page and target Wikipedia page.
+Then, they race to get from the starting page to the target Wiki page, either in less clicks or less time.
+The semantic web crawler simulates this behaviour, but autonomously (you can try to race it, but good luck... it's pretty fast).

 ### How does it work?
+> The program:
+> 1. Prompts the user for a Wikipedia page link to serve as the starting point, as well as one to serve as the end-goal.
+> 2. Uses Jsoup to scrape and store the page's hyperlinks in a list, filtering out any urls that aren't Wiki pages.
+> 3. Uses HttpClient to connect to the Oracle Cognitive Text API, sending the list of hyperlinks and receiving them back sorted in order of semantic-similarity to the target
+> 4. Crawls into the link that is most semantically-similar to the target.
+> 5. Recursively jumps to step 2 until the target page is reached.
+>
-> It leverages an API from Oracle that allows the caller to compare a list of text against a target text.
+> For context, the Oracle API compares a list of text against a target text.
 Each text in the list is given a rating from 0 to 1 in terms of how semantically-similar it is to the target, with 0 being the farthest in meaning from the target and 1 being the closest.
 Behind the scenes, Oracle uses a trained AI model to decide this rating.

 ### Why?
 > While going down the backend path on roadmap.sh, I wanted to learn more about HTTP and how to handle HTTP requests/responses in Java.
 Having seen a youtube video about how to make a web crawler with JSoup, I got the idea to make a web crawler that crawls Wiki and basically plays the wiki game by itself.

 ### Technologies Used
-> - Java 21
+> - Java 21                   (because Java is actually awesome)
 > - Maven                     (for dependency management)
-> - Oracle Cognitive Text API
+> - Oracle Cognitive Text API (for semantically scoring links)
 > - Jackson                   (for JSON parsing)
+> - Jsoup                     (for scraping the pages' hyperlinks)
+> - HttpClient                (for connecting to the Oracle API)
 > - Dotenv                    (for environment management)

 ### How to try it yourself
 > The setup is extensive due to relying on Oracle's Semantic Similarities API.
 To use their API, you need to: